ptavarez/tic_tac_dro_project/README.md

 **After:**

 That was A LOT harder than I expected.
 I had to rework my game engine a little bit to make it work with my user interface...
 But I got it done.
 Figuring out what code to use to solve certain problems was pretty challenging.
-I still got some work to do with the user interface, but for now I need to move to the game's API.
+I still got some work to do with the user interface, but for now I need to move on to the game's API.
 Thing's I still need to work on is not repeating code, a better way of resetting the board, and some styling.

 ## Game API (Feb 11-13)